NYPL-Simplified/web-reader/README.md

 ## Errors

 We make every effort to throw useful errors.
 Your app should probably wrap the web reader component in a React `<ErrorBoundary>` to either display the thrown errors or a custom error state for your users in the case one is thrown.
-See the example app for an example using an Error Boundary.

 ## Architecture